pjastam/shiny-speedskating/README.md

 <h2 id="goal">What is this repository for?</h2>

 ### Quick summary
-`shiny-speedskating` constitutes the front-end of an app for talent management by scouts, trainers and coaches of speed skating teams.
+`shiny-speedskating` constitutes the front-end of an app for talent management & scouting of junior speed skaters.
 [Speed skating](https://en.wikipedia.org/wiki/Speed_skating) is a popular winter sport in [the Netherlands](https://en.wikipedia.org/wiki/Netherlands).

 ### Version
 1.0